Academic Division Funds

 For administrative purposes, the University uses a four digit code to label its organisational units.
 The code is also known as an “orgu”.
 The orgu has embedded logic to convey the hierarchical structure of the University.
 The first three digits define the organisational unit, and the fourth defines a lower level in the structure which includes disciplines and units.

 X X X X

-Forth digit indicates which discipline or unit
+- Third digit indicates which office or college

-Second digit indicates which faculty or division
+- Second digit indicates which division

 For the purpose of this document, “Overseas Travel” means any travel in connection with Official University Business/Conference and Assisted Travel as defined in this glossary, irrespective of whether or not any personal leave is taken in conjunction with such travel, where the destination is outside Australia and its territories.